A Cubed Sphere Fast Multipole Method: Numerical results: error

-The CSFMM and CSTC were applied to the problems described in~\Cref{sec:sphereconv}.
-The code was written in double precision C++ and was compiled using the Intel OneAPI compiler with optimization level O2.
-The calculations were done on the NCAR Derecho system~\cite{derecho}, where each node has 128 cores corresponding to two 3rd~generation AMD EPYC 7763 Milan processors. \Cref{tbl:grids} gives the parameters for computing the $N$-body sum~\cref{eq:nbodysum} with the grids shown in~\Cref{fig:grids}.
-The code for these tests is available online~\cite{CSFMM}.
-In what follows, the accuracy of the schemes is discussed first, followed by the runtime.

-In discussing accuracy we consider three solutions; $\phi_{\rm EX}$ is the reference exact solution, and $\phi_{\rm DS}, \phi_{\rm FS}$ use the midpoint rule to compute the integral transform~\cref{eq:integral_transform}, where $\phi_{\rm DS}$ uses direct summation to compute the $N$-body sum~\cref{eq:nbodysum}, and $\phi_{\rm FS}$ uses a fast sum method (CSFMM by default or CSTC if indicated).
+In discussing the error we consider three solutions; $\phi_{\rm EX}$ is the reference exact solution, and $\phi_{\rm DS}, \phi_{\rm FS}$ use the midpoint rule to compute the integral transform~\cref{eq:integral_transform}, where $\phi_{\rm DS}$ uses direct summation to compute the $N$-body sum~\cref{eq:nbodysum}, and $\phi_{\rm FS}$ uses a fast sum method (CSFMM by default or CSTC if indicated).
 The discretization error $|\phi_{\rm DS}-\phi_{\rm EX}|$ is controlled by the particle count $N$, while the fast sum approximation error $|\phi_{\rm FS}-\phi_{\rm DS}|$ is controlled by the MAC parameter and interpolation degree~$n$; the maximum leaf size is set to $N_0=4n^2$, which is roughly the number of proxy particles in the four children of a parent cluster.
-The fast sum approximation error can be reduced by decreasing the MAC parameter and increasing the degree $n$, but this raises the computational cost.
-Unless stated otherwise, the CSFMM and CSTC use $\mathrm{MAC}=0.7$ and degree $n=6$.
+The fast sum approximation error can be reduced by decreasing the MAC parameter and increasing the degree $n$, but this raises the computational cost; we shall examine the effect of varying these parameters, but unless stated otherwise, the CSFMM and CSTC use $\mathrm{MAC}=0.7$ and degree $n=6$.
 We also examine the fast sum solution error $|\phi_{\rm FS}-\phi_{\rm EX}|$, which includes discretization error and fast sum approximation error.